-When buying flooring, in order to protect your investment, it is extremely important that you understand this information prior to beginning, since improper installation can void all manufacturing warranties.
+Thank you for choosing Casabella Hardwood Flooring.
+To protect your investment, it is extremely important that you understand this information prior to beginning, since improper installation can void all manufacturing warranties.

-These installation guidelines should be strictly followed.
-If one of the following recommendations is not followed, the floor and installation may fail.
+These installation guidelines must be strictly followed.
+If even ONE of the following recommendations is not followed, the floor and installation may fail.

 These instructions are for the qualified, experienced hardwood flooring installer.
-For more details on the basics of installing hardwood flooring, please contact the National Wood Flooring Association at 800-4224556, or visit www.nwfa.org.
+For more details on the basics of installing hardwood flooring, please contact the National Wood Flooring Association at 800-422-4556, or visit www.nwfa.org.